xjr007/xjr007/README.md

 # About Me

   I am a junior software engineer and web developer who has completed a 6 month web and software development course at [Salesian Life Choices](https://www.lifechoices.co.za/academy/coding) Coding Academy.

+  Here is a link to my portfolio hosted on GitHub Pages https://xjr007.github.io/website-portfolio/

    ## Web developement:
       ReactJS
       JS